pcdv15/ALLOGGIO-HOTEL_MinorProject_ASD/README.md

 05. The Installation Complete screen will now appear.
 Check the Launch WampServer Now box, then click Finish to complete the installation.

+Now that you finish the first step.
+Let's proceed to the next step where you should install the online reservation software.